 Certified in Foot Manipulation and Mobilisation Techniques

-Monique offers all aspects of podiatric care to her patients, including biomechanical and gait assessments, 3D scanning and orthotics, nail surgery, children’s lower limb development, foot and leg pain, wart removal, diabetes, foot health checks, fungal nails and routine foot care.
+She also offers all other aspects of podiatry care to her patients, nail surgery, children’s lower limb development, wart removal, diabetes, foot health checks, fungal nails and routine foot care.

 After further study and training Monique is also qualified in foot mobilisation and manipulation techniques (FMT), prolotherapy (a non-surgical, ‘regeneration injection therapy’) and dry needling techniques for musculoskeletal conditions of the feet and lower limbs.